FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/research.md

 * ——: [mirrorpix.com](https://www.mirrorpix.com/?77747130448317740800) - Stockphotos from the Mirror newspaper

 ### N
-* ——: [newsbank search: Lena Zavaroni](https://infoweb.newsbank.com/apps/news/results?p=UKNB&fld-base-0=alltext&sort=YMD_date%3AD&maxresults=20&val-base-0=Lena%20Zavaroni&t=) - You will need to log into Newsbank to get anything out of it, in the UK you can use your Library Name and Library Card ID to log in.
+* ——: [newsbank search: Lena Zavaroni](https://infoweb.newsbank.com/apps/news/results?p=UKNB&fld-base-0=alltext&sort=YMD_date%3AD&maxresults=20&val-base-0=Lena%20Zavaroni&t=) - You will need to log into Newsbank to get anything out of it, in the UK you can use your Library Name and Library Card ID Number to log in.

 ### O